ChainSafe/forest/documentation/src/trouble_shooting.md

 #### Jemalloc issues on Apple Silicon macs

 Forest is compiled with `jemalloc` as a default allocator.
-If you are having problems running it, perhaps this checklist would help:
+If you are having problems running or compiling Forest, use this checklist:

 1. Make sure you are using an arm64 version of homebrew; this could be a problem one inherits when migrating from an Intel Mac to Apple Silicon: